bhauman/bhauman.github.com/drafts/immutable-data-service.md

 A key advantage of an immutable data service is that **authority is not a necessity** for this service to operate.
 Clients do not have to log in.
-You simply can not overwrite a document that soemone else is relying on.
+You simply can not overwrite a document that someone else is relying on.
 Authority may be needed for the tangential concerns of running such a service, but it is simply not necessary for its function.